trusche/httplog/README.md

 For more color options see [colorize documentation](https://github.com/fazibear/colorize/blob/master/README.md)

+### Compact logging

+If the log is too noisy for you, but you don't want to completely disable it either, set the `compact_log` option to `true`.
+This will log each request in a single line with method, request URI, response status and time, but no data or headers.
+No need to disable any other options individually.

 ### Example

 With the default configuration, the log output might look like this: